NumericalAdvantage/ld-node-novatel-gnss-ins-2/README.md

 The BaudRate is necessary for the novatel library to connect to the hardware.
 If you work with given Novatel Propak V3, **115200** is the right value.

 #### SerialPortAddress
 The SerialPortAddress is OS and machine dependent but on windows it is always a *COM* port and on unix systems it is always a *dev/ttyS~* port.
+On Linux, after you have inserted the USB cable to your laptop, try `dmesg | grep tty` to find the name of the serial port which you will use for the this parameter.

 #### EnableIMU
 If IMU data is also needed.
 Look at the supply to better understand what is available.